 Teen Expeditions & Kayak Building

-While on an overnight expedition, you will travel on water by day and camp outside each night with a team of peers and trip leaders.
-Or join our three-week kayak building program to make your very own custom kayak, and then take it on an expedition!
-Our teen programs will challenge you, expand your comfort zone, and give you confidence and life skills that will serve you for a lifetime.
+These summer experiences will challenge you, expand your comfort zone, and give you confidence and life skills that will serve you for a lifetime.
 All our teen programs are pay-what-you-can.
-If you have any questions, feel free to contact us at expeditions@lcmm.org.
+If you have any questions, contact our team at expeditions@lcmm.org.

 Kayak Building